science-en-poche/yelandur/API.md

 Django-style arguments can be added.
 So `GET /users?user_id__startswith=ja` would return users `jane` and `jack`.
 Query arguments are only allowed on public fields, and a `403` will be returned when trying to query using other fields.
+A `400` error will be returned when trying to query using non-existing fields.
 If no user matching the query is found, an empty array is returned (instead of a `404`).

 ### Exps